 Restoring hope and providing a brighter future to those whose lives are burdened by cleft lip, cleft palate and other deformities.

-Mending Faces was founded in 2010 by a passionate, highly experienced group of medical professionals and others to make a life-changing difference for children born with facial deformities in the Philippines.
+Mending Faces is a 501(c)(3) Charitable Organization that was founded in 2010 by a passionate, highly experienced group of medical professionals and others to make a life-changing difference for children born with facial deformities.